Lawrence A. Reid

 Lawrence Andrew Reid (often known as Laurie Reid) is an American linguist who specializes in Austronesian languages, particularly on the morphosyntax and historical linguistics of the Philippine languages.

 Education

-Reid graduated with an MA in Linguistics in 1964 from the University of Hawaii.
-He obtained his doctorate from the University of Hawaii in 1966.
+Reid graduated from the University of Hawaiʻi] with a Master of Arts in Linguistics in 1964 and a doctorate in 1966.
 He also studied music at the University of Canterbury in Christchurch, New Zealand, and theology at Commonwealth Bible College in Brisbane, Australia.

 Career

-Reid was a long-time lecturer at the University of Hawaii.
+Reid was a long-time lecturer at the University of Hawaiʻi.
 He has held research and teaching positions in institutions throughout the Pacific region, including at the University of Auckland, Australian National University, Thammasat University, and ILCAA (Research Institute for Languages and Cultures of Asia and Africa) at the Tokyo University of Foreign Studies.

 He also written many papers on Formosan languages.

 Publications

 Reid has published numerous books, articles, reviews, and translations.
 His books include An Ivatan Syntax; Central Bontoc: Sentence, Paragraph and Discourse Structures; Philippine Minor Languages: Word Lists and Phonologies; Bontok-English Dictionary; and Guinaang Bontok Texts.